Conduit Fill Guide Using NEC Annex C Tables

 - Over Two Conductors: 40% maximum fill.

-The 40% fill rule is the most common scenario in electrical work, as most circuits involve at least a hot, a neutral, and a ground wire.
+The 40% fill rule is the most common scenario in electrical work, as many typical circuits involve a hot, a neutral, and an equipment grounding conductor.
 Understanding these core raceway fill percentages is the first step to any conduit fill calculation, whether you use the Annex C shortcut or perform a manual calculation.

 How to Use the NEC Annex C Tables: A Step-by-Step Guide